luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

-title: Creating my Go Godot Jam 3 entry devlog 1
+title: Creating my Go Godot Jam 3 entry using Godot 3.5 devlog 1
 author: David Luévano
 lang: en
 summary: Details on the implementation for the game I created for the Go Godot Jam 3, which theme is Evolution.